Yannick Weber: International play

-Weber is already a mainstay on the Swiss national team.
-He made his international debut at the 2005 IIHF World U18 Championships in the Czech Republic.
+Since 2005, Weber has been a perennial mainstay on the Swiss national team.
+He made his international debut at the IIHF World U18 Championships in the Czech Republic.
 He went on to represent his country three times at the World Junior Ice Hockey Championships, captaining the team at the 2008 tournament, where he scored 6 points in as many games.
 Weber made his senior international debut at the 2009 IIHF World Championship in his home country.
-Weber was also named to the Swiss roster for the 2010 Winter Olympics.
-He did not register a point in five games at the tournament.
+Weber was also named to the Swiss roster for the Winter Olympics in 2010, 2014, and 2022.

+Personal life

+Weber is the brother-in-law of former Canadiens teammate Carey Price through marriage to the latter's younger sister, Kayla, in July 2022.
+The couple originally met at the 2014 Sochi Olympics when Weber was there to play for Switzerland, and she to see her brother play for Canada.

+In July 2024, Weber and his wife welcomed their first child, a daughter named Daisy.